Mural on the Crow Indian Reservation, taken by Zeinab Bakhiet for NARF during poll monitoring in 2024.

 Voters in any state who have questions or encounter challenges while voting can call the Election Protection 1-866-OUR-VOTE hotline.

-Native voters, mention that you are calling from Indian Country or that you an American Indian or Alaska Native Voter to be connected to a NARF staff attorney to assist you.
+Native voters, mention that you are calling from Indian Country or that you are an American Indian or Alaska Native Voter to be connected to a NARF staff attorney to assist you.

 Call 1-866-OUR-VOTE if: